nycdb/nycdb/README.md

 Copyright (C) 2016-2019 ziggy & contributors

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Afnnfero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.